WetHat/obsidian-importer/tests/ebooks/epub/test-result/📓A Byte of Python/First Steps.md

 ## Using A Source File

 Now let's get back to programming.
 There is a tradition that whenever you learn a new programming language, the first program that you write and run is the 'Hello World' program - all it does is just say 'Hello World' when you run it.
-As Simon Cozens[1](First%20Steps.md#^fn-1) says, it is the "traditional incantation to the programming gods to help you learn the language better." ^reffn-1
+As Simon Cozens[1](#^fn_1) says, it is the "traditional incantation to the programming gods to help you learn the language better."

 Start your choice of editor, enter the following program and save it as `hello.py`.

-If you are using PyCharm, we have already [discussed how to run from a source file](First%20Steps.md#^pycharm).
+If you are using PyCharm, we have already [discussed how to run from a source file](#^pycharm).

 For other editors, open a new file `hello.py` and type this: